 1. Getting your pricing wrong

 When you start out, there’s always a temptation to offer low prices to undercut your competition.
 It’s a great ploy for getting customers through the door, but a bad one if you want to make a profit.

 It’s much better to research the market and find out what customers or clients are willing to pay, and then to offer a good quality product or service.
-If you start off at bargain basement prices, then people will treat you as a bargain basement business – and you’ll find it difficult to increase your prices and margins later on.
+If you start off at bargain-basement prices, then people will treat you like a bargain basement business – and you’ll find it difficult to increase your prices and margins later on.

 2. Being too trusting